backdrop-contrib/scenery/README.md

 You'll be astounded, how little it needs to let your website look totally different.
 Just an image and optionally some lines of CSS.

+### Deploying with a custom image in settings

+When saving the theme's setting form, a CSS file with an absolute URL to the image is generated.
+If the domain changes later, for example if you uploaded the site from your development space to its final destination, it's necessary to save the settings form again.
+That will update the image URL to the current one.
+Saving the form is also necessary, if you switch from HTTP to HTTPS.

 ## Issues

 Bugs and Feature requests should be reported in the